Was there really a Christmas star?

 For anyone inclined to insist on the literal truth of scripture, this verse solves the question.
 If this verse is literally true, then the Star of Bethlehem could not have been any known natural phenomenon, simply because none would move that way.

 However, if we grant the author of Matthew – who assuredly was not an eyewitness at the Nativity – a little artistic license, the “star” might not have appeared literally in the way described.
-In that case we can consider some natural, astronomical possibilities.
+In that case, we can consider some natural, astronomical possibilities.
 In fact, there is some uncertainty about the use of the word for star in the Greek manuscript.
 Some contend that the word could have meant or implied an object other than a physical star.
-There’s even some possibility that Jupiter was involved in the original “Christmas star” story.

-Some believe the Christmas star was really a conjunction – or close meeting – of Jupiter with two other planets, Saturn and Mars.
+Some believe the Christmas star was really a conjunction – or close meeting – of at least two planets.
+The conjunction possibly even involved three planets, perhaps Mars, Jupiter and Saturn.
 Planets were “wandering stars” to the ancients, and to many they bore great astrological or mystical significance.
-Astronomers know that there was a series of such conjunctions in 6 and 5 B.C., occurring in the constellation Pisces (the Fishes), said by some to be the astrological “sign of the Jews.”
+Astronomers know there was a series of such conjunctions in 6 and 5 BCE.
+The conjunctions occurred in the constellation Pisces the Fish, which some say is the astrological “sign of the Jews.”
 To add more credence for later Christian writers such as Matthew, the sign of a fish later became the secret sign for Christians.

 But there are other astronomical possibilities for the Christmas star.
 Some artistic depictions show what appear to be a bright meteor or “falling star.”
 Although exploding meteors, sometimes called bolides or fireballs, can be startling and truly impressive, they last only seconds.
 They can occur at any time.
 People far more aware of the night sky than the modern city dweller probably would not have placed much significance in them.
 It seems unlikely such transient phenomena could have “led” the wise men to Bethlehem.

 Another possibility is that the Christmas Star was a nova or supernova, a previously unseen star that suddenly brightens in a big way.
-Indeed, one such star was recorded by the Chinese in the spring of 5 B.C, and was seen for more than two months.
+Indeed, the Chinese recorded one such star in the spring of 5 BCE.
+And it shone for more than two months.
 However, its position in the constellation Capricornus meant that it likely would not have seemed to “lead” the wise men in the manner implied in the Bible.

-Unless some major and indisputable archaeological discovery is found to settle the question once and for all, the mystery of what the Christmas Star was will remain in the realm of faith.
-Science cannot explain it as any known physical object; history offers no clear record; and religion offers only an untestable miraculous apparition.
+Unless someone finds some major and indisputable archaeological discovery to settle the question once and for all, the mystery of what the Christmas Star was will remain in the realm of faith.
+Science cannot explain it as any known physical object.
+History offers no clear record.
+And religion offers only an untestable miraculous apparition.
 But although there may be no agreement on the nature of the star or even its actual sighting two millennia ago, all sides can agree on the message the Christmas star heralded: “… on earth peace, good will toward men.”
 (Luke 2:14).